|

 never been dissolved in the first place, and have never existed at all

 during our dispensation.
-That is going to change.
-From this
+That's going to change."

 145.